 Artworks in public spaces

 It is a selection of permanent works of contemporary art conceived for public space, interpreted as place of collective activity and social exchange, outside traditional exhibition contexts.
 The works presented in this section, including curatorial projects, are all geolocalized and were realized throughout the Country from 1949 to the present day, with the aim to improve urban space, landscape and cultural heritage, by encouraging free, public and critical use.
-This selection is complementary to the one already published in the duepercento.
+This selection is complementary to the one already published in the Duepercento site..

 Associations